Make Music More

 How do we get there?

-- Invest financially in our musicians and creative projects
+- Financial investment in musicians and creative projects

 - Grow our programming, allowing us to hire musicians more frequently

 - Create opportunities that allow musicians to make a living in Saskatoon

 - Work with musicians to facilitate the changes ahead

 - Become partnership focused with diverse musical voices in our community